True North VIPTrue North VIP

 The Lincoln Town Car dominated NYC livery service from the 1980s through 2011, when Lincoln pulled it from production.
 But the name stuck.
 "Town car" became shorthand for pre-booked, chauffeur-driven sedan service — the kind where a driver in a dark suit opens the door for you, not the kind where you climb into a stranger's personal vehicle.
 Today, a "town car" is a Mercedes E-Class, BMW 5-Series, or Cadillac CT5.
 The vehicles changed, but the service model — phone dispatch, flat rates, uniformed drivers — remains the same one New Yorkers relied on for decades.

-Who still uses traditional town car services instead of Uber?
+Who still uses traditional town car services instead of rideshare?

 How much does a town car from JFK to Manhattan cost?